 Card Reviews

-When you start hosting playing card events, like Euchre, you'll quickly realize you go through a lot of cards, which translates to spending a lot of money!
-Additionally, you'll notice that some cards "feel" nicer than others.
-The differences in size and texture can be surprisingly significant.
-Interestingly, the most expensive cards aren't always the best choice.
-To help you out, we're going to review some of the cards we use.
+When you start hosting playing card events like Euchre, you quickly realize you go through a lot of decks — which also means spending a lot of money over time.
+You’ll also notice something surprising: some cards simply feel better than others.
+Differences in size, texture, and thickness can be more significant than you might expect.
+And interestingly, the most expensive cards aren’t always the best choice.

-Our Euchre nights typically involve around seven rounds of play.
-To make things more challenging, we often play in bars and restaurants where people eat before or even during the games.
-Consequently, the cards absorb grease and other residues from the food.
-On top of that, people often have drinks without coasters, and the cards frequently end up on wet surfaces.
-The cards that "feel" the best are often the ones that absorb the most grime.
+Our Euchre nights usually involve about seven rounds of play.
+To make things even more interesting, we often play in bars and restaurants where people are eating before — or even during — the games.
+As a result, cards absorb grease and food residue.
+Add in drinks on uncovered tables (often without coasters), and cards frequently end up on damp or wet surfaces.
+Ironically, the cards that feel the nicest at first are often the ones that soak up grime the fastest.

-Euchre is our primary card game, and one special consideration is the Euchre deck.
-Euchre is played with cards from Ace to Nine, meaning about half of the standard card deck is unused.
-A quick way to save money for Euchre events is to buy Pinochle decks, which contain two Euchre decks.
-This way, you can save money and avoid wasting cards.
+Euchre is our primary game, and it comes with one unique consideration: the Euchre deck only uses cards from Ace down to Nine.
+That means nearly half of a standard deck goes unused.
+One easy way to save money when hosting Euchre events is to buy Pinochle decks instead, since they contain two full Euchre decks.
+This helps reduce waste and stretches your budget further.

-In these reviews, we consider this environment to provide you with the best recommendations for your card parties.
-We hope this helps in planning your events!
+In these reviews, we keep this real-world playing environment in mind so we can recommend the best cards for your next card party.
+We hope this helps as you plan your events!